Your centre of excellence for hip surgery in Bath

 - return function to your hip, so that you can carry on enjoying life as soon as possible.

-Tests to help with diagnosis
+Tests to help with diagnosis.

 Tests your consultant may want you to have include:

-- an x-ray of the hip or pelvis
+- X-ray of the hip or pelvis

 These additional tests won’t necessarily be required, and your consultant may want you to have additional tests that aren’t listed above.
 (Any tests will be thoroughly explained to you beforehand so that you know how the tests will be carried out and why they’re being done.)